-Ewout Lehoucq (1987) is a performer, theatre-maker, singer (bass-baritone/countertenor) and cello-dancer.
+Ewout Lehoucq (1987) is a performer, theatre-maker, singer (bass-baritone/countertenor) and cellist.

-While a member of the Flanders Opera children’s chorus (1995-99) he came to love music-theatre and the world of opera (La Bohème, Turandot, Cinderella, Let’s Make an Opera, etc...)
+While a member of the Flanders Opera children’s chorus (1995-99) he discovers the love for opera and music-theatre (La Bohème, Turandot, Cinderella, Let’s Make an Opera etc.)

 From 1999 to 2001 he acted in the Flemish television series Wittekerke, studied cello under Rigo Messens (1995-2005) and gained orchestral experience in the Ghent Symphony Orchestra (Jemoo) under the conductor Geert Soenen (2004-2017).

-While studying literature he adapted several songs for performance with a simple piano or cello accompaniment and starting performing in the streets of Antwerp, Athens, Venice, Berlin, London and Paris, as well as in underground stations and cafés.
+While studying literature (UA) he adapted several songs for performance with a simple piano or cello accompaniment and he travels the world as a troubadour.

 In 2010 he experimented with cello sounds in the surrealistic production De gemarmerde wortelboorder (Dries Gijsels, de symptomen) at De Studio and performed in the production Er was eens (Daphné Verhelst, Villanella, Laika, detheatermaker).

-From 2012 to 2015 he studied Drama & Acting at the Royal Conservatoire in Antwerp (AP), where he was taught by J.-P. Gerrits, Robbie Cleiren, Sam Bogaerts, Carry De Clercq and others.
+From 2012 to 2015 he studied Drama & Acting at the Royal Conservatoire in Antwerp (AP).

 Since 2014, Ewout has performed with the music-theatre companies Badmeester & Margarita and de eeuwigwachtende hoeren and since 2017 has given weekly concerts of new arrangements of classical music, oldies, chanson and gipsy swing jazz together with the pianist and accordionist Isaak Duerinck and trumpeter and guitarist Simon Dhaen.